Interior Alaska Veterans Cemetery

 Location & Scope of Work

-In 2022, the State identified and purchased a site in Salcha, Alaska about 30 miles south of Fairbanks off the Richardson Highway.
+In 2022, the State identified and secured a site in Salcha, Alaska, about 30 miles south of Fairbanks off the Richardson Highway, for development of a State Veterans Cemetery.
 The 257-acre hilltop site near Eielson Air Force Base was a former agricultural homestead and features sweeping views of the Tanana River Valley and the Alaska Range.

 Project Timeline

-Development of the state cemetery will be through the Veterans Cemetery Grants Program, issued through the National Cemetery Administration.
+Development of the state cemetery is through the Veterans Cemetery Grants Program, issued through the National Cemetery Administration.
 In preparation for receipt of the grant, the State conducted permafrost, cultural, land, and wetland studies, and in January 2025, the State accepted a $15M grant opportunity, greenlighting design development.

 Contact Information: